CCKennedy/minode-um/Sound Sensor.md

 ### Block API

-#### 1.Get the sound level
+#### 1.Get sound level

-Get the current sound level, we divide the sound into 5 levels,range from 1 to 5.which 1 represent quiet and 5 represent noisy.
+Get current sound level, we divide the sound into 5 levels,range from 1 to 5.which 1 represent quiet and 5 represent noisy.

 > ![pic1](./image/sound_sensor/get-level.png)